19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (ii) in the case of a subsidiary management corporation constituted for any limited common property, all lots for whose exclusive benefit the limited common property is designated.

-(2) The provisions of this Schedule (paragraph 1(2) excepted) shall apply to and in respect of a meeting referred to in sub-paragraph (1) so far as those provisions are not inconsistent with, or incapable of applying to, such a meeting.
+(2) The provisions of this Schedule (paragraph 1(3) excepted) shall apply to and in respect of a meeting referred to in sub-paragraph (1) so far as those provisions are not inconsistent with, or incapable of applying to, such a meeting.

+[Act 35 of 2017 wef 01/02/2019]

 Company may appoint representative to attend meetings